HoratioConkerhead/stitched-up-companion/README.md

 - `chapters.js`: Chapter information and narrative structure
 - `spycraftEntries.js`: Information about espionage techniques
 - `themeElements.js`: Thematic elements and motifs from the novel
+- `metadata.js`: Book metadata and app configuration

+**Chapter-Based Filtering**: The data model includes chapter tracking for characters and relationships, enabling progressive revelation of content and spoiler prevention.
+Characters and relationships can be filtered to show only those relevant up to a specific chapter in the story.

 The data structure is designed to be easily extensible for different books and series, with each data type organized in its own file for better maintainability.